taskless/taskless/docs/README.md

 # Introduction to Taskless

 Welcome to Taskless!
-Taskless is designed to take the infrastructure pain out of setting up and maintaing a Job Queueing system, and excels in a serverless or edge-function environment.
+Taskless is designed to take the infrastructure pain out of setting up and maintaining a Job Queueing system, and excels in a serverless or edge-function environment.
 It can be used anywhere you've got publicly reachable URLs and wish to call them on a schedule or in response to a user action.

 Questions?
 We're happy to help.
 Join the [Taskless Community](https://github.com/taskless/taskless/discussions/categories/q-a) on Github.